 - Certain racial factors

-Cellulitis may occur in a physically active and fit person and may not appear in overweight or obese person.
+Cellulitis may occur in a physically active and fit person and may not necessarily appear only in overweight or obese persons with high body mass index (BMI).
 Therefore, exercise and diet are less likely to be linked to the condition.

 When To See A Doctor

 Treatment For Cellulite In Teens

 There is a wide range of cosmetic treatments to improve skin appearance.
-It is important to note that altough some may have temporary results, most of these treatments are not a cure and can lead to side effects.
+It is important to note that although some may have temporary results, most of these treatments are not a cure and can lead to side effects.
 Combination treatment methods usually have more positive outcomes.

 You may choose any of the following treatment modalities, after consulting a certified dermatologist.
 According to the American Academy of Dermatology, the most effective treatment options for cellulitis include (3):